US Energy Secretary discussed Iran sanctions with Iraqi officials

 U.S. Energy Secretary Rick Perry said on Tuesday he had discussed his country's sanctions against Iran with Iraqi energy officials, but did not provide details.

-BAGHDAD: U.S. Energy Secretary Rick Perry said on Tuesday he had discussed his country's sanctions against Iran with Iraqi energy officials, but did not provide details.
+BAGHDAD: U.S. Energy Secretary Rick Perry said on Tuesday he had discussed his country's sanctions against Iran with Iraqi energy officials and signalled an intention to step up U.S. private sector investment in Iraq.

 Perry spoke at a Baghdad hotel where he was attending a U.S. chamber of commerce event alongside Iraqi Oil Minister Thamer Ghadhban.

+He added that his attendance was sending a strong message of U.S. commitment to Iraq's economy and energy sector and that he recognised the challenges faced by Iraq's government when it comes to rebuilding oil infrastructure destroyed during the war against Islamic State militants.

+"This is a different administration that will move with speed to develop an energy sector that best serves the citizens of Iraq," Perry said of Prime Minister Adel Abdul Mahdi's new government.

-(Reporting by John Davison; Writing by Ahmed Aboulenein; Editing by Andrew Heavens)
+(Reporting by John Davison; Writing by Ahmed Aboulenein; Editing by Andrew Heavens and Louise Heavens)